 If you follow baseball at all (which sadly I don’t) you’ll remember that about the time of the World Series in 2015, Kansas City was painted up blue to support their team.
 Well this year as the Chiefs made the playoffs it was time to swap out the blue for Red.

 Our noon thirty game against the Pittsburgh Steelers was pushed back to a 7:35 game so we had plenty of time to make it to Kansas City.
 Other than the fact, you know… they opened gates like 4 or 5 hours before the game where normal game its like 2 hours or something like that.
 Don’t quote me on times, I’m just usually where I’m supposed to be when I’m told to be there.

-Initially our game was supposed to be a noon thirty (12:30) game, but we got notification a couple days before (if that) that it had been moved to a 7:35pm game.
-The gates opened for tailgating like 5 or 6 hours ahead of game where normally it’s a couple.
+Initially, our game was supposed to be a noon thirty (12:30) game, but we got a notification a couple of days before (if that) that it had been moved to a 7:35 pm game.
+The gates opened for tailgating like 5 or 6 hours ahead of the game where normally it’s a couple.
 It was CRAZY!